The Parametric Closure Problem: Semiorders

-The concept of a lower set is particularly natural for a semiorder: it is a set of elements whose utility values could lie below a sharp numerical threshold, after perturbing each utility value by at most half the margin of error.
-In this way, the closure problem (the problem of finding a maximum weight lower set) can alternatively be interpreted as the problem of finding the maximum possible discrepancy of a one-dimensional weighted point set in which the location of each point is known imprecisely.
-Semiorders may have exponentially many lower sets; for instance, if all items have utilities that are within one unit of each other, all sets are lower sets.
-Nevertheless, as we show in this section, if $S$ is a semiorder, then the complexity of $\polygon(S)$ is near-linear.
+The concept of a downset is particularly natural for a semiorder: it is a set of elements whose utility values could lie below a sharp numerical threshold, after perturbing each utility value by at most half the margin of error.
+In this way, the closure problem (the problem of finding a maximum weight downset) can alternatively be interpreted as the problem of finding the maximum possible discrepancy of a one-dimensional weighted point set in which the location of each point is known imprecisely.
+Thus, this problem is related to several other recent works on geometric computations with imprecise points (see, e.g.,~\cite{LofKre-CG-10,LofKre-Algo-10}).
+Semiorders may have exponentially many downsets; for instance, if all items have utilities that are within one unit of each other, all sets are downsets.
+Nevertheless, as we show in this section, if $S$ is a semiorder, then the complexity of $\polygon(S)$ (the number of downsets that are optimal for some parameter value) is $O(n\log n)$.